mschilde/auto-label-merge-conflicts/README.md

 To configure the action on your repo you have to do 2 things:

-1) configure the new workflow in your `.github` folder:
+1) configure the new workflow in your `.github/workflows` folder:

 ```
 on: